Skip to Content

 What’s the cost for remulching?

-Bags of mulch run between $2 and $3, on the low end, for 2 cubic feet of mulch.
-You cost will vary based on how many garden beds you have.
+Bags of mulch run between $2 and $3, on the low end, for 2 cubic feet of mulch if you shop during spring or Memorial Day sales.
+Your cost will vary based on how many garden beds you have.

-We have a large garden bed that runs the full length of our house (minus the garage) plus a smaller, but wider, bed.
-We also decided to mulch around the mailbox, and it took us 13 bags of mulch, or about $26, to remulch our entire front yard.
+We have a large garden bed that runs the full length of our house (minus the garage) plus two smaller beds.
+We also decided to mulch around the mailbox, and it takes us 13 bags of mulch, or about $26, to remulch our entire front yard.

 Add edging